peterdavidconley/web-sprint-challenge-advanced-react/README.md

 3. Define stateful logic.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange: in this step you render all necessary components to the DOM within the test function.

+Act: in this step you create variables and simulate User Events for all necessary elements involved in the test

+Asset: in this step you make expect methods to tell your code what the test should produce.